 Ashi Waza as Fighting Techniques

-O Ashi waza it is considered a large part of karate, judo and other types of fighting, which involves the study of techniques with the feet.
-Positioning of feet to withstand impact and defense or attack techniques in the broad sense.
+The Ashi waza is considered a big part of karate, judo and other types of fighting, which involves the study of techniques with the feet.
+Positioning of the feet to withstand the impact and techniques of defense or attack in the broad sense.

 At the Karate, the parts of the feet and legs are named and specified for each type of fighting technique.
-Fukurahagi refers to the calf, Futomomo refers to the thigh, Hiza corresponds to the knees, the feet are called Soku.
+Fukurahagi refers to the calf, Futomomo refers to thigh hiza corresponds to the knees, while the feet are called Soku.

-Soku is the main member of Japanese foot techniques, where it is used to apply and receive blows and impacts.
+Soku is the main member of Japanese foot techniques, where it is used to deliver and receive blows and impacts.
 These areas are called Haisoku, Kakato, Koshi, Teisoku, Sokuto, Tsumasaki and Sune.

-Any technique that uses the feet or legs in any type of Japanese fight, can end up being classified as ashiwaza, since that word means nothing but technique with the feet.
+Any technique that uses the feet or legs in any type of Japanese fighting can end up being classified as ashiwaza, as this word means nothing more than a technique with the feet.